simonmichael/haskell-finance/README.md

 To update:

 1. Update and commit hf.journal
-2. `make` to update the reports and commit the readme
+2. `make README.md` to update reports and commit the readme
 3. Push/merge to publish on github

 -->